 - Genetics – A family history of arthritis or other abnormal joint conditions increases your risk.

 The majority of patients with spinal arthritis can manage their symptoms non-surgically through a conservative treatment regimen.
-Your doctor may suggest pain medication, hot/cold compresses, and gentle stretching, among others.
+Your physician may suggest pain medication, hot/cold compresses, and gentle stretching, among others.
 If weeks or months of these treatments fail to offer lasting pain relief, contact Laser Spine Institute.
 We offer a variety of minimally invasive surgical procedures as an alternative to traditional open spine surgery.
 Our state-of-the-art endoscopic techniques have helped tens of thousands of spinal arthritis patients rediscover their lives without open spinal surgery.
 Request a complimentary review of your existing MRI or CT scan today.